louiscklaw/3D-printer-board/README.md

 - [ ] I2C output
 - [ ] possibily some digital output channel
 - [ ] possibily some SSR channel
+- [ ] make use of the swd test pin footprint

 ### Misc:
 * pinmapping